top of page

 Science

-In science, we will learn all about Plant Nutrition and Reproduction;
+In science, we will learn all about Animal Nutrition and the Skeletal System

 Art & DT